- Bluetooth Denial of Service vulnerability

 Bluetooth SIG comms people will try to contact you.
 You should

 receive the statement from SIG directly.
-If you have a phone number I
+If you have a phone number

 could pass to SIG comms, please let me know.